STATE AUTHORIZATION RECIPROCITY AGREEMENT

 RECIPROCITY BETWEEN INDIANA AND KENTUCKY

-The general purpose of the this tuition reciprocity agreement is to expand postsecondary education opportunities in Southern Indiana and Northern Kentucky while limiting the cost of such expansion to the taxpayers of Indiana and Kentucky through collaboration among public institutions of higher education.
+The general purpose of this tuition reciprocity agreement is to expand postsecondary education opportunities in Southern Indiana and Northern Kentucky while limiting the cost of such expansion to the taxpayers of Indiana and Kentucky through collaboration among public institutions of higher education.
 The intended outcomes are to increase availability of programs to residents of both states.